Advertisement

 sciatic nerve

-Most sciatica gets better within a few weeks and doesn't result in permanent damage.
-If your pain doesn't go away after a couple of weeks, see your doctor.
+Most sciatica – sharp pain that radiates down the back of your leg – gets better within a few weeks and doesn’t result in permanent damage.
+If your pain doesn’t settle down after a few weeks, see your doctor.
 If you lose control of your bladder or bowels, or you have severe pain, weakness of your muscles or numbness, seek medical attention immediately.

 Stay active